-Cooking a gluten-free menu can be tricky to begin with—from sourcing ingredients to finding good recipes—but it's even harder around the holiday season, when wheat pops up in everything from Christmas cookies to dinner rolls.
-Luckily, there are plenty of options that allow you to serve an indulgent, festive meal that people who can't eat gluten (and those who can!) will love.
+Cooking a gluten-free menu can be tricky to begin with, but it's even harder around the holiday season, when wheat pops up in everything from Christmas cookies to dinner rolls.
+Luckily, there are plenty of options that allow you to serve a festive meal that everyone will love, whether or not they want to avoid gluten.

 Garlic-Stuffed Pull-Apart Buns

 These gluten-free buns get a double dose of garlic.
 First, they're filled with a mixture of garlic, parsley, and butter—then, they're brushed with garlicky butter, which gets an extra kick from red pepper flakes.